-- (g) Yard Wwaste: Leaves collected during the fall only. - (h) Vehicular Lead-Acid Vehicular bBatteries: Lead-acid batteries Batteries used in automobiles and heavy equipment as defined in New York State Environmental Conservation Law § 27-1701; excludes single use non-lithium ion household batteries (e.g., for flashlights, radios, cameras, etc.). - (i) Used Mmotor Oeil: The type used in gasoline and diesel vehicle and equipment engines, delivered in an uncontaminated container, as defined in New York State Environmental Conservation Law § 23-2307. - (j) Cardboard including corrugated cardboard containers, which must be cleaned of excessive amounts of contaminants such as adhesives, metals and plastics; cereal boxes, tissue boxes, paper towel rolls, or any other noncorrugated materials made from cardboard. - (j) Cartons: Food or beverage container including gable-top containers, typically made of waxed paperboard or paperboard lined with plastic and/or aluminum, and typically used as a container for milk, juice, broth, and/or soup. - 13.15.
-Recyclables Bbroker shall means any person, excluding municipalities, the County, and any County district, including but not limited to Refuse Disposal District No. 1 and all County sewer and water districts, who, for a fee or other consideration, collects, picks up, separates, processes, markets, transports, stores or otherwise handles

-Recyclables exclusively, if those recyclables were generated or originated within the County or brought within the boundaries of the County for disposal, storage, transfer, or processing, excluding those persons who are required to accept beverage containers under § 27-1007 of the New York State Environmental Conservation Law or persons who
+- (f) Yard Wwaste: Leaves collected during the fall only. - (g) Vehicular Lead-Acid Vehicular bBatteries: Lead-acid batteries Batteries used in automobiles and heavy equipment as defined in New York State Environmental Conservation Law § 27-1701; excludes single use non-lithium ion household batteries (e.g., for flashlights, radios, cameras, etc.). - (h) Used Mmotor Ooil: The type used in gasoline and diesel vehicle and equipment engines, delivered in an uncontaminated container, as defined in New York State Environmental Conservation Law § 23-2307. - (i) Cardboard including corrugated cardboard containers, which must be cleaned of excessive amounts of contaminants such as adhesives, metals and plastics; cereal boxes, tissue boxes, paper towel rolls, or any other noncorrugated materials made from cardboard. - (j) Cartons: Food or beverage container including gable-top containers, typically made of waxed paperboard or paperboard lined with plastic and/or aluminum, and typically used as a container for milk, juice, broth, and/or soup. - 13.15.
+Recyclables Bbroker shall means any person, excluding municipalities, the County, and any County district, including but not limited to Refuse Disposal District No. 1 and all County sewer and water districts, who, for a fee or other consideration, collects, picks up, separates, processes, markets, transports, stores or otherwise handles Rrecyclables exclusively, if those recyclables were generated or originated within the County or brought within the boundaries of the County for disposal, storage, transfer, or processing, excluding those persons who are required to accept beverage containers under

-Mmotor Oeil, and Lead-Acid vVehicular bBatteries, paint, or any other material accepted free of charge for recycling under applicable state law, whether or not the State program includes a fee collected at the time of product purchase, provided that this exclusion shall only apply to the aforementioned activities which that are governed by state or county law.
+§ 27-1007 of the New York State Environmental Conservation Law or persons who redeem containers under said law, and those persons who are required to accept Uused Mmotor Oeil, and-Lead-Acid vVehicular bBatteries, paint, or any other material accepted free of charge for recycling under applicable state law, whether or not the State program includes a fee collected at the time of product purchase, provided that this exclusion shall only apply to the aforementioned activities which-that are governed by state or county law.
 A Rrecyclables Bbroker may collect, separate, process, store, transport, or otherwise handle Ssolid Wwaste contaminants that are collected with Rrecyclables, provided that the Rrecyclables Bbroker has taken reasonable precautions to prevent the introduction of such contaminants.

-- 14.16.
-Separate Ceollection shall means that any municipality, hauler, or recyclables broker who collects, transports, or stores sSolid Wwaste or FRecyclables shall keep source-separated Recyclables separate from Ssolid Wwaste during collection, transportation, and storage, except for Recyclables that are mixed with sSolid Wwaste in construction and demolition debris orand identifiable bagged Recyclables mixed with bagged Ssolid Wwaste, provided that Recyclables are later separated for recycling. - 15.17.
-Solid Wwaste shall means all putrescible and nonputrescible materials or substances that are discarded or rejected as being spent, useless, worthless, or in excess to their owners at the time of such discard or rejection, including but not limited to garbage, refuse, commercial waste, rubbish, ashes, incinerator residue, and Ceonstruction and Deberis.
-"Solid waste" shall not be understood to include Recyclables as defined in this chapter. - 16:18.
-Source Separation shall means the segregation of recognition Solid www.
-Waste at the point of waste generation for separate collection, sale, or other disposition. - 17.19.
-Waste Generator shall means any person within Westchester County who produces or is responsible for sSolid wWaste or rRecyclables in Westchester County requiring disposal. - 18:20.
-Residential wWaste gGenerator shall means a Wwaste Ggenerator who resides in a single- or multifamily dwelling within Westchester County, whose waste is generated from household functions, such as including, but not limited to cooking, or cleaning, etc.
+- broker who collects, transports, or stores sSolid Wwaste or rRecyclables shall keep source-separated Rrecyclables separate from Ssolid Wwaste during collection, transportation, and storage, except for Rrecyclables that are mixed with sSolid Wwaste in construction and demolition debris orand identifiable bagged Rrecyclables mixed with bagged Ssolid Wwaste, provided that Rrecyclables are later separated for recycling. - 15.17.
+Solid Wwaste shall means all putrescible and nonputrescible materials or substances that are discarded or rejected as being spent, useless, worthless, or in excess to their owners at the time of such discard or rejection, including but not limited to garbage, refuse, commercial waste, rubbish, ashes, incinerator residue, and Ceonstruction and Demolition dDebris.
+"Solid waste" shall not be understood to include Recyclables as defined in this chapter. - 16.18.
+Source Separation shall means the segregation of Recyclables from Solid wWaste at the point of waste generation for separate collection, sale, or other disposition. - 17:19.
+Waste Generator shall means any person within Westchester County who produces or is responsible for sSolid wWaste or πRecyclables in Westchester County requiring disposal.

-19.21.
-Nonresidential www aste Generator shall mean all waste generators other than Residential Wwaste gGenerators.
+- 18.20.
+Residential wWaste gGenerator shall means a Wwaste Ggenerator who resides in a single- or multifamily dwelling within Westchester County, whose waste is generated from household functions, such as including, but not limited to cooking, or cleaning, etc. - 19.21.
+Nonresidential wWaste Generator shall mean all waste generators other than Residential Wwaste gGenerators.